marshallward/marshallward.org/content/black_scholes.rst

     \Delta = - \frac{\partial V}{\partial S}

-This would require us to sell short (:math:`\Delta < 0`) if option price rises relative to asset price.
-It also assumes that we have available cash :math:`C` to make such purchaes, which may require borrowing (:math:`C < 0`) at the market rate :math:`r`.
+This would require us to sell short (:math:`\Delta < 0`) if the option price rises relative to the asset price.
+It also assumes that we have available cash :math:`C` to make such purchases, which may require borrowing (:math:`C < 0`) at the market rate :math:`r`.

 If we purchase or sell shares in accordance with the non-volatility rule, then the portfolio value should evolve deterministically, so that